How to Use WPScan: A Step-by-Step Tutorial

 3. Enter the API key in the wp-admin dashboard to enable scanning functionality.

 4. Deselect any plugins or themes you don’t want checked, as the free version of WPScan only allows for 25 API calls per day.
 Each plugin or theme takes 1 API call.
-If you keep your WordPress version updated regularly, you can deselect that from the list of items to be checked.
+For example, if you keep your WordPress version updated regularly, you can deselect that from the list of items to be checked.

 To install WPScan via the command line, enter one of the following commands in the terminal: